calvin123xu/discogs-vi-dataset/README.md

 * `Discogs-VI-YT-20240701.jsonl` corresponds to *Discogs-VI-YT* subset, with versions matched to YouTube IDs and with post-processing applied to ensure that each clique has at least two downloaded versions.
 * However, we could match more videos than we could download in Barcelona between 2023-2024.
 Depending on your location, maybe you can download more than us. `Discogs-VI-20240701.jsonl.youtube_query_matched` contains all these YouTube IDs.
   * Some versions are matched to more than one alternative YouTube ID (1.4 videos per version on average) and the matches are sorted from the highest quality match to the lowest, although all YouTube IDs are official uploads.
-* `Discogs-VI-20240701.jsonl` and `Discogs-VI-YT-20240701.jsonl` contain rich metadata, therefore these files are large in size (around 7 GB and 4 GB).
+* `Discogs-VI-20240701.jsonl` and `Discogs-VI-YT-20240701.jsonl` contain rich metadata and they are large in size (around 7 GB and 4 GB).
 Therefore we provide a file where only clique, version, and Youtube IDs are provided: `Discogs-VI-YT-light-20240701.json`.
 This file is the basis for training neural networks.
 * We then create train, validation, and test partitions from `Discogs-VI-YT-light-20240701.json` after dealing with the test sets of the Da-TACOS and SHS100K datasets (see the paper for more information).
   * `Discogs-VI-YT-20240701-light.json.train`, `Discogs-VI-YT-20240701-light.json.val`, `Discogs-VI-YT-20240701-light.json.test`
-* `discogs_20240701_artists.xml.jsonl.clean` contains detailed artist related information that may be usefull.
+* `discogs_20240701_artists.xml.jsonl.clean` contains detailed artist metadata that may be useful.
-* `Discogs-VI-YT-20240701.jsonl.demo` should be used with the Streamlit demo for visualization purposes.
+* `Discogs-VI-YT-20240701.jsonl.demo` is to be used with the Streamlit demo for visualization purposes.

 **NOTE**: Every clique and version has a unique ID associated to them.
 Currently the clique IDs change between Discogs dumps (will be fixed in the code later).